GoogleChrome/developer.chrome.com/site/en/blog/origin-trial-troubleshooting/index.md

 For trials that have ended, DevTools will display something like this:

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/iW93yyW0wFk7qCeIkqLx.png", alt="Chrome DevTools
-origin trials information in the Application panel showing ValidTokenNotProvided and Stauts Expired", width="800", height="424" %}
+origin trials information in the Application panel showing ValidTokenNotProvided and Status Expired", width="800", height="424" %}

 You will be sent automated emails when feedback is required or a token is about to expire, though